Prof. Dr. Ho-Jin Choi, KAIST, South Korea

-Phayung Meesad was graduated in Master of Science and Doctoral of Philosophy in Electrical Engineering from Oklahoma State University, Stillwater, USA in 1998 and 2002, respectively.
-He is now an Associate Professor and Dean at the Faculty of Information Technology, King Mongkut's University of Technology North Bangkok, Thailand.
-His research of interests are in the area of Data Mining, Data Science, Deep Learning, Time Series Analysis, and Natural Language Processing.
+Biography: Phayung Meesad was graduated in Master of Science and Doctoral of Philosophy in Electrical Engineering from Oklahoma State University, Stillwater, USA in 1998 and 2002, respectively.
+He is now an Associate Professor and Director of Central Library, KMUTNB Smart Digital Library, King Mongkut's University of Technology North Bangkok, Thailand.
+His research of interests are Computational Intelligence, Artificial Intelligence, Machine Learning, Deep Learning, Data Analytics, Data Science, Data Mining, Digital Signal Processing, Image Processing, Business Intelligence, Time Serires Analysis, Natural Language Processing.

 Biography: Dr. Koichi Takeuchi is an associate professor of Academic Field of Environmental, Life, Natural Science and Technology, Okayama University.
 After he received his PhD at Nara Institute of Science and Technology.
 He worked at National Institute of Informatics as an assistant professor.
 From 2002 until 2003 he studied at INRIA Lorraine as an invited researcher.
 His current research interests include automatic essay grading, analysis of predicate-argument structures, text mining, terminology extraction, and the application of language models in the medical field.